 Why are earthworms important?

-Organic growers love earthworms.
-Worms help create compost, they are food for the birds, and they are a natural way of improving the soil.
+- Worms are a natural way of improving the soil.
 They do this in three ways:

-Improving soil structure Earthworms move through the soil creating burrows.
-This complex system of tunnels creates pores through which oxygen and water can enter and carbon dioxide leave the soil.
+Earthworms move through the soil creating burrows.
+This complex system of tunnels creates pores through which oxygen and water can travel.
 Different types of earthworms make horizontal and vertical burrows, some of which can be very deep.
 A soil with plenty of worm burrows won't flash flood.
-But these burrows are not just a good drainage and ventilation system.
-They are lined with aerobic bacteria and digested leaf litter, bonded by mucus secreted by the worm, providing rich nutrients for plant roots.

 Worm casts (waste matter) also help to create a fine crumb structure of soil.
 These casts can contain 5 times more nitrogen, 7 times more phosphorus and 1000 times more beneficial bacteria than the original soil.

 Earthworms also mix soil layers and incorporate organic matter into the soil.
-Charles Darwin referred to earthworms as ‘nature’s ploughs’.
-This mixing improves the fertility of the soil, as the organic matter is dispersed and the nutrients become available to bacteria, fungi and plants.
+This improves the fertility of the soil, as the organic matter is dispersed and the nutrients become available to bacteria, fungi and plants.

 More about earthworms ….

-Anecic earthworms are the most common earthworms in the UK.
-They are the largest species, often reddish brown, and they make permanent vertical burrows in soil.
+1. Anecic earthworms.
+These are the most common in the UK.
+They are the largest species, often reddish-brown, and they make permanent vertical burrows in the soil.
 They feed on leaves on the soil surface that they drag into their burrows.
-They also cast on the surface, as often seen in grass.
+They also cast on the surface (you often see casts in the grass).
 They make middens (piles of casts) around the entrance to their burrows

-Epigeic earthworms don't make burrows, but live on the surface of the soil – often in leaf litter and in compost.
-They rapidly consume the compost material, and reproduce very quickly.
-They are usually bright red or reddish-brown, and the compost worms in particular (known as brandling or tiger worms) are often stripy.
+3. Epigeic earthworms don't make burrows, but live on the surface of the soil – often in leaf litter and in compost.
+These are the worms you often see in your compost heap.
+They rapidly consume the compost material and they reproduce very quickly.
+They are usually bright red or reddish-brown, and some are even stripy (known as brandling or tiger worms.)

 By the way, contrary to popular belief, it is not true that cutting a worm in half will result in the regeneration of two separate worms.

-How do earthworms deal with soil contamination?
+3. Can earthworms deal with soil contamination?
+Yes.
 They combine the metals, such as lead and zinc, with phosphorus or sulphur in special 'compartments' in their cells.
-This locks the metals into tiny pellets that come out in the worms' poo, thus converting it into an insoluble form which is no longer toxic.
-This paper reveals that worms which live in highly toxic soils have evolved to accumulate more pollutants in their tissues than those that live in cleaner soils.
-This article explains the process .
+This locks the metals into tiny pellets that come out in the worms' poo, thus converting it into an insoluble form that is no longer toxic.
+Worms that live in highly toxic soils have evolved to accumulate more pollutants in their tissues than those that live in cleaner soils.